esrlabs/score/docs/features/security_crypto/index.rst

 Security concept
 ----------------

-A security component is a key item that should provide in itself limited surface for attacks.
-As the overall system the security component should be based on a security concept including 'security goals', 'plausible attacks', 'critical failures', and 'countermeasures'.
+A detailed security concept should be developed for the SW platform, including the security component.
+The SW platform and the security component itself should limit the surface for attacks.

-Due to the nature of our overall system to be deployed for 10+ years in an embedded systems such a security plan needs to as well cover 'software-update strategy', 'field observation', 'crypto algorithm updates', 'repair-ability', and 'withstand reverse engineering of secrets'.
+Further security concept should consider: 'security goals', 'plausible attacks', 'critical failures', and 'countermeasures'.

-As the security component of S-CORE will be open source, the plan needs to ensure that an attacker can analyze the security component without gaining benefits from it with regards to compromising a system in which S-SCORE is deployed on the road.
-(Obvious: avoid security by obscurity)
+Due to the nature of our overall target system to be deployed  for 10+ years in an embedded systems the security concept needs to cover as well 'software-update strategy', 'field observation', 'crypto algorithm updates', 'repair-ability', and 'withstand reverse engineering of secrets'.

 Finally the security component needs to consider the production scenario where potentially several 'initial production keys' are brought into the system.